laurenmichell/verge-hackweek-drones/README.md

 ## html.html
 This page displays the encoded html, which will render decoded so it can be copied/pasted into sailthru.

+You need to do three specific steps to generate the markup for this page:

+1. Run your source code from index.html (excluding the iframe embed section at the top) through MailChimp's CSS inliner tool: http://templates.mailchimp.com/resources/inline-css/.
+The reason for this is because, as you will quickly learn, most email clients only work if the styles are inline.
+Keep the style tags as well, for the media queries.
+2. After you've run your source code through the inliner, then run it through the HTML encoder at http://htmlentities.net/.
+This is because when the content displays in the iframe "grab this code" box, we don't want it to render the html, we want the source code to display.
+So you have to encode all your code.
+3. Go through and add all the correct tabletop.js variables, includes, etc. that you did for `index.html` so that upon render, the actual content will show up instead of tabletop variables.

 ## plaintext.html
 This page displays the plain text, stripped-down version of the email.